A Novel Multiple Imputation Approach For Parameter Estimation in Observation-Driven Time Series Models With Missing Data: Abstract

 \section{Abstract}

-Handling missing data in time series is a complex problem due to the presence of temporal dependence.
-General-purpose imputation methods, while widely used, often distort key statistical properties of the data, such as variance and dependence structure, leading to biased estimation and misleading inference.
-These issues become more pronounced in models that explicitly rely on capturing serial dependence, as standard imputation techniques fail to preserve the underlying dynamics.
-This paper proposes a novel multiple imputation method specifically designed for parameter estimation in observation-driven models (ODM).
-The approach takes advantage of the iterative nature of the systematic component in ODM to propagate the dependence structure through missing data, minimizing its impact on estimation.
+In this paper we propose a novel multiple imputation method specifically designed for parameter estimation in observation-driven models (ODM).
+The approach takes advantage of the iterative nature of the systematic component in ODM to propagate the dependence structure through missing data, thereby minimizing its impact on estimation.
 Unlike traditional imputation techniques, the proposed method accommodates continuous, discrete, and mixed-type data while preserving key distributional and dependence properties.
+Under general conditions, we prove that the proposed method converges almost surely to the true parameter, regardless of the missing mechanism or the proportion of missing data.
 We evaluate its performance through Monte Carlo simulations in the context of GARMA models, considering time series with up to 70\% missing data.
-An application to the proportion of stocked energy stored in South Brazil further demonstrates its practical utility. \textbf{Keywords:} time series analysis, regression models, partial maximum likelihood, non-gaussian time series. \\ \textbf{MSC:} 62M10, 62F12, 62E20, 62G20, 60G15.
+Two practical applications to environmelntal time series further demonstrates its practical utility. \textbf{Keywords:} time series analysis; observation-driven models; non-gaussian time series; missing data; multiple imputation; convergence of algorithms. \\ \textbf{MSC:} 62M10, 62F12, 62E20, 62G20, 60G15.